 This is a blog about the study of labour, nationalism and everyday life in late Yugoslav socialism.
 It is associated with the research project Between class and nation: Working class communities in 1980s Serbia and Montenegro.

-The project is based at the Centre for Southeast European Studies, University of Graz.
-Financed by the Austrian Science Fund (FWF project no: P27008), the project runs until late 2017.
+The project was based at the Centre for Southeast European Studies, University of Graz.
+Financed by the Austrian Science Fund (FWF project no: P27008), the project ran until May 2018.
 It is led by Florian Bieber and employs researchers Rory Archer (email@example.com) and Goran Musić (firstname.lastname@example.org).

 About the project

 This project explores working class communities in Serbia and Montenegro during the 1980s in an attempt to generate new insights on interactions between social class and ethno-nationalism and about the agency of working people in the conditions of late Yugoslav socialism.

 Despite the great volume of scholarly works treat the Yugoslav state and its demise from various disciplinary and thematic perspectives, few studies keep the role of the working class at the core of analysis.

 The project relies empirically on four case studies of working class communities which include an industrial suburb of Belgrade (Rakovica), two provincial Serbian towns (Priboj, Zrenjanin) and an industrial centre in Montenegro (Nikšić).
 We also draw upon examples from other Yugoslav industrial centres (including Pula, Rijeka, Maribor, Prizren and Skopje).